AnnaGenina/pyGravSphere/README.md

 Now you wait.

 **GravSphere** will deposit the output every 100 steps into the */Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/Galaxy_1/* directory.
+You can monitor the progress / errors in the */Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/OutErr/* directory.

 ### If your job didn't finish on time